lulav/LRS_Documentation/docs_tutorials/turtlebot/turtlebot.md

 ❯ simulation_turtlebot3_sim_cont
 ```

-Select the launch file ```simulation_turtlebot3_sim_cont``` by pressing `Enter` button.
+Select the launch file ```simulation_turtlebot3_sim_cont``` and press `Enter` button.
 Now the simulation is running in the CITROS server, and the results will be automatically uploaded to the CITROS database.

 ```bash
 created new batch_id: <batch_id / batch name>.
 Running on Citros cluster.
 See https://citros.io/batch/<batch_id / batch name>.